Somnophilia

-Somnophilia (from Latin somnus "sleep" and Greek φιλία, -philia "friendship") is a paraphilia in which an individual becomes sexually aroused by someone who's asleep or unconscious.
+Somnophilia (from Latin somnus "sleep" and Greek φιλία, -philia "friendship") is a paraphilia in which an individual becomes sexually aroused by someone who is asleep or unconscious.
 The Dictionary of Psychology categorized somnophilia within the classification of predatory paraphilias.

 Origin

 The term somnophilia was coined by John Money in 1986.
 He characterized the condition as a type of sexual fetishism, described as a type of syndrome: "of the marauding-predatory type in which erotic arousal and facilitation or attainment of orgasm are responsive to and dependent on intruding upon" someone who is unable to respond.
 He wrote that often the condition then subsequently involves the individual waking the unresponsive sexual partner after the act has been committed.

 According to Money, somnophilia has a sort of stepwise logic with necrophilia.
 He characterized it as a form of "stealth and stealing paraphilias" including kleptophilia.
 Money wrote that somnophilia has a high degree of correlation with acts of incest throughout history.
 Abuse may follow from the condition including use of force or abduction.
 Typically, the individual upon whom the sex act is committed by the somnophiliac is a stranger not previously known intimately to the individual.
 The somnophiliac may create an unconscious state in the victim by drugging them, or may engage in sex with someone who is inebriated or asleep.
 The perpetrator becomes attracted to the idea of a sexual participant who is unable to resist their advances.

 Diagnostic and Statistical Manual of Mental Disorders classified the term in 2000 under DSM-IV TR code 302.9 and in the International Statistical Classification of Diseases and Related Health Problems under ICD-10 code F65.9.
 The Dictionary of Psychology categorized somnophilia within the classification of predatory paraphilias.